TARGETED TEMPERATURE MANAGEMENT IN ACUTE ISCHEMIC STROKE

 - Secondary Outcome Measures

-Name Time Method Modified Rankin Scale (mRS) T2 (day 7); T3 (day 90) Functional outcome at 3 months, defined as the Modified Rankin Scale (mRS) score ranging from 0 to 6, with higher scores indicating worse outcomes
+Name Time Method Modified Rankin Scale (mRS) T2 (day 7); T3 (day 90) Functional outcome at 3 months defined as Modified Rankin Scale (mRS) score, ranging from 0 to 6 with higher scores meaning worse outcome.

-National Institutes of Health Stroke Scale (NIHSS) T2 (day 7); T3 (day 90) Clinical outcome at 7 days, defined as the National Institutes of Health Stroke Scale (NIHSS) score ranging from 0 to 42, with higher scores indicating worse outcomes
+National Institutes of Health Stroke Scale (NIHSS) T2 (day 7); T3 (day 90) Clinical outcome at 7 days defined as National Institutes of Health Stroke Scale (NIHSS) score, ranging from 0 to 42 with higher scores meaning worse outcome

-Change in the volume of the ischemic lesion measured by MRI T2 (day 7) Ischemic lesion volume will be evaluated by MRI at day 7 from randomization (T0)
+Change in the volume of the ischemic lesion measured by MRI T2 (day 7) Ischemic lesion volume will be evaluated by MR at day 7 from randomization (T0)

 hemorrhagic transformation of the ischemic lesion at MRI T2 (day 7) hemorrhagic transformation of the ischemic lesion at MRI

 Incidence of adverse events (AEs) and severe AEs (SAEs) that are related to treatment.
-T0 (day 0); T1 (day 3); T2 (day 7); T3( day 90) Safety will be assessed by measuring the incidence of AEs and SAEs throughout the stimulation period and during the 3-month follow-up
+T0 (day 0); T1 (day 3); T2 (day 7); T3( day 90) Safety will be assessed by measuring the incidence of AEs and SAEs throughout the stimulation period and along 3-months follow-up.

-Number of patients requiring to stop treatment sessions from T0 (day 0); T3 (day 90) Qualitative assessment of device tollerability (QADT) T2 (day 7); T3 (day 90) An ad hoc questionnaire to assess the tolerability of the device (e.g., nausea, headache, palpitations, anxiety, sweating) will be administered daily during the entire hospital stay and, after discharge, at each outpatient follow-up visit.
-Responses will be categorized as: Response No (Better Outcome) and Response Yes (Worse Outcome).
+Number of patients requiring to stop treatment sessions from T0 (day 0); T3 (day 90) Qualitative assessment of device tollerability T2 (day 7); T3 (day 90) Ad hoc questionnaire to detect the tollerability of the device (e.g. nausea, headache, palpitations, anxiety, sweating) will be administered daily during the whole hospital stay and, after the discharge, at each outward control.

 Trial Locations